 All of the above

 Question 10 How many Jewish people have made aliyah with The Fellowship?

-In the past 25 years, The Fellowship – thanks to our faithful and generous supporters – have given hope for the future to nearly three-quarters of a million Jews in need.
+In the past 25 years, The Fellowship – thanks to our faithful and generous supporters – have given hope for the future more than three-quarters of a million Jews in need.